Select the method based on the version of Drupal that you want to install:

 To run the install script point your browser to the base URL of your website.

-You will be guided through several screens to set up the database, create tables,
+You will be guided through several screens to set up the database and create tables.

 If you get any errors regarding the files directory and its permissions, read more information about the Files directory.